 A newsworthy story

-As a thumb rule, avoid promotional language when wiring your press release release.
+As a rule of thumb, avoid promotional language when wiring your press release.
 Your content must be objective, precise, and concise.

 As you can see, writing a press release for a fashion and lifestyle brand is not that hard after all.
 The concept is pretty straightforward and everything is within your ability.
 However, when you’re running a fashion and lifestyle brand, we understand that you might not have the capacity to take on press release writing in addition to your daily responsibilities.
 If this is the case for you, then you shouldn’t hesitate to hire seasoned press release writers to take care of this task.

 The best PR professionals, such as those at Pressfarm, will go beyond writing your press release to identify the best places to publish your press release.
-Using a targeted media outreach strategy, they will then pitch the news from your healthcare facility to these outlets.
+Using a targeted media outreach strategy, they will then pitch the news from your fashion and lifestyle brand to these outlets.
 They will then make sure your press release is published on platforms that will increase your visibility.

 The expert writers and certified designers at Pressfarm can also write guest posts and design a media kit for you.
 With this content, you can boost your media coverage even further.
 Finally, the account executive at Pressfarm builds a custom media list to help you connect with respected journalists across different media outlets.
 By connecting with these media contacts, you can keep doing extended media outreach long after the team at Pressfarm has wrapped up your PR campaign.